Director Mentoring 6 Great Reasons to Be Mentored by Richard Gourlay

 Creating a vision of the Future

 Leadership is about investing time to create a clear vision the future.
 Putting in the effort and resources to see into the future and imagine how things could be.
 This is as important for success as having real passion for the business today and the determination to create something new for the future.
+These three personal qualities of leaders are vital for successful companies and a vision statement, sometimes called “a picture of your company in the future”, but it’s so much more than that.

 Vision Statement